Buying a small business

 Confidentiality and non-compete

 If the seller refuses to give you certain documents before you sign the contract, they may be worried about what you will do with the information.
-In this event, you should ask the seller why they have not provided the requested documents.
+In that event, you should ask the seller why they have not provided the requested documents.

 If the seller continues to refuse to provide you with certain documents, it is a red flag that there may be issues with the business or documentation they do not want you to learn about.